danaikorre/dsmanufacturing.github.io/course_content/final_project_report.md

 1. __Implementation__
     * one of the following, set up to use your intended delivery method (or as close to this as you can simulate):
         * a link to a website or other online space containing your solution (ensure this works in any modern, standard web browser)
-        * a PDF of a static solution, e.g., as a report, slideshow, mini booklet, data comic, infographic or any other format that demonstrates your solution
+        * a single file (ideally as PDF or other non-editable format) containing of a static solution, e.g., as a report, slideshow, mini booklet, data comic, infographic or any other format that demonstrates your solution

     __NOTE__ do NOT submit your project as a collection of files, collate any such into a single file or site as above